nuwave/lighthouse/docs/master/the-basics/fields.md

 A minimal implementation of the field could look something like this.
 The skeleton for this class can be created using `php artisan lighthouse:query Greet`.

+The second argument of the resolver function is an associative array of the arguments that are passed to the query.

 ```php
 <?php